Beginner Guitar Scales

 Each scale below spans 2 octaves and starts/ends on the root note of the scale you’re playing.

-It’s always a good idea to start slowly and make sure you’re hitting each note cleanly.
+It’s always a good idea to start slowly and make sure you’re hitting each note in the scale cleanly.
 Then start speeding up while keeping good form and sound.

 Make sure you’re playing the skill up (ascending) and down (descending) each time.